victorgare/bestiary-arena-mod-loader/docs/mod_development_guide.md

 ### Compatibility

 - Test your mod with different game versions
+- The game uses XState v3, which may have breaking changes compared to previous versions
 - Ensure your mod works well with other mods
 - Use feature detection instead of assuming availability
+- Handle API changes gracefully by checking for the existence of methods before using them

 ## Examples